Opus10/qik/README.md

 Qik is currently in beta.
 Bumping the minor version (e.g. `0.1.0` to `0.2.0`) will indicate an API break until we release version `1.0.0`.

 Be diligent when using qik in your CI/CD.
 We recommend including a [global dependency](https://qik.build/en/stable/commands#global) in your commands to regularly break the cache.
-We also recommend [understanding how the import graph is built](https://qik.build/en/stable/commands#module) when using module dependencies.
+We also recommend [understanding how the import graph is built](https://qik.build/en/stable/commands#pygraph) when using import graph dependencies.